 Welcome to the Grace College Health Science program.
 The focus of the Health Science major at Grace College is to prepare motivated students for health-related graduate education; those students who aspire to provide health care for people through a variety of future careers.
-Eleven different concentrations are available that will equip the student to apply to their targeted health science profession.
+Ten different concentrations are available that will equip the student to apply to their targeted health science profession.
 At the heart of each concentration is the scientific study of life and life processes in the context of God being the creator and sustainer of all life and the entire physical universe beyond.
 Students will study the molecular composition, micro and macro anatomy, and metabolic processes of a wide variety of organisms, from bacteria to people.
 These studies emphasize laboratory, “hands-on” activities to explore technical details of these processes firsthand.

 The concentrations available include courses for medical doctors (allopathic and osteopathic), chiropractors, dentists, veterinarians, physician’s assistants, pharmacists, physical or occupational therapists, optometrists and podiatrists.
 The course lists for these concentrations have been developed based on the core courses required by the majority of health science graduate programs in the specified area.
 The requirements of the standardized admissions tests (MCAT, OAT, PCAT or GRE) have also been taken into account.
 Further, it is strongly recommended that the student pursue a minor in a diverse area that will broaden their perspective and potentially provide skills useful in their chosen career: minors in foreign language, behavioral science, business or intercultural studies are suggested possibilities.
 The number of required courses for the major and concentration have been streamlined to facilitate completing a non-science minor.